thisismygitrepo/crocodile/README.md

 `pip install alexlib`

 # Getting Started
-That's as easy as taking candy from a baby; whenever you start a Python file, preface it with this
+That's as easy as taking candy from a baby; whenever you start a Python file, preface it with following in order to unleash the library:

 ```
 import alexlib.toolbox as tb
 ```
-This unleashes the library.

 # A Taste of Power
 Suppose you want to know how many lines of code in your repository.
-The procedure is to glob all `.py` files recursively, read string code, split it by lines, count the the lines, add up everything.
+The procedure is to glob all `.py` files recursively, read string code, split each one of them by lines, count the the lines, add up everything from all strings of code.

 To achieve this, all you need is a imminently readable one-liner.
 ```
-tb.P.cwd().myglob("*.py, r=True).read_text().split('\n').apply(len).np.sum()
+tb.P.cwd().myglob("*.py", r=True).read_text().split('\n').apply(len).np.sum()
 ```

 How does this make perfect sense?
 * `myglob` returns `List` of `P` path objects
-* `read_text` is a `P` method, but it is being run agaist `List` object.
-Behind the scense **responsible black magic** fails to find such a method in `List` and realizes it is a method of items inside the list, so it reads all files and containerize them in another `List` object and return it.
+* `read_text` is a `P` method, but it is being run against `List` object.
+Behind the scense **responsible black magic** fails to find such a method in `List` and realizes it is a method of items inside the list, so it reads all files and containerize them in another `List` object and returns it.
-* Similar story applies to the next methods.
+* Similar story applies to `split` which is a method of strings in Python.
+* Next, `apply` is a method of `List`.
+Sure enough, it lives up to its apt name and applies the passed function `len` to all items in the list and returns another `List` object that contains the results.
 * `.np` converts `List` to `numpy` array, then `.sum` is a method of `numpy`, which gives the final result.

+# Other use cases
+Invitably in life, you will encounter objects of the same type and you are struggling to get a tough grab on them. `List` gives you a handle so tough, that the objects behave like one object.

 This is the power of implicit for loops.
 Share with us your one-liner snippets to add it to use-cases of this package.